Canon 10D vs 5D

 |150 x 107 x 75 mm, 850 g||152 x 113 x 75 mm, 895 g|

 The side-by-side display below illustrates the physical size and weight of the Canon 10D and the Canon 5D.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 10D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D is notably larger (7 percent) than the Canon 10D.
 Moreover, the 5D is markedly heavier (5 percent) than the 10D.
 It is noteworthy in this context that the 5D is splash and dust-proof, while the 10D does not feature any corresponding weather-sealing.